Weight and Sports: Health and Weight Issues for Youth and Adolescents

 Weight gain and nutritional issues are not unique to female athletes.
 We interviewed Jay and Jerry who spoke to us about their sports-related weight issues and experiences too.
 Jay and Jerry both participated in high school football and wrestling.
 Jay remembers being overweight for as long as he can remember.
 Jay had strong relationships with his peers and said he was not chastised about his weight.
 He also indicated there was always strong family support and he was not ridiculed about this weight by family members either.

 While participating in a given sport, Jay stated he would lose weight, but when the season was over he would immediately put weight back on, very quickly, and always more than he had lost.
 Once the next sport season began, he would lose some weight, followed by the regain and more.
 Jay said as he got older, it became more and more difficult to lose weight as he felt his weight become more and more out of control after each regain and additional pounds.
-The obese child became a morbidly obese adult who fights the disease and its co-morbid conditions every day.
+The child with obesity became severely affected by obesity as an adult who fights the disease and its co-morbid conditions every day.

 Jay told us his gains and losses were most prevalent once he began wrestling.
 Football was not so bad since being “a big guy” was looked upon as a positive thing.
 In wrestling, however, staying within specific weight classes was demanded.
 In contrast, being “big” in wrestling meant being muscular and lean with as low a body fat ratio as possible.
 Being overweight, Jay wrestled in the “heavy weight” division where it was not as difficult to stay “at weight” as in the lower weight classes, but his weight did impede his athletic performance.
 Time and again, he would lose a bit of weight preparing for the season, but regained it, and more, once the season was over.